Variational Gibbs State Preparation on NISQ devices: Acknowledgments

 \section{Acknowledgments}

 M.C. acknowledges fruitful discussions with Jake Xuereb and Felix Binder on the thermodynamical concepts of the manuscript.
-M.C. and T.J.G.A. would like to also thank Matteo Rossi, Marco Cattaneo and Zoe Holmes for the interesting discussions on the algorithmic component of the Manuscript.
+M.C. and T.J.G.A. would like to thank Matteo Rossi, Marco Cattaneo and Zoe Holmes for the interesting discussions on the algorithmic component of the Manuscript.
+M.C. would also like to thank Fiona Sammut for discussions on estimating the entropy.
 M.C. acknowledges funding by TESS (Tertiary Education Scholarships Scheme), and project QVAQT (Quantum variational algorithms for quantum technologies) REP-2022-003 financed by the Malta Council for Science \& Technology, for and on behalf of the Foundation for Science and Technology, through the FUSION: R\&I Research Excellence Programme.
+T.J.G.A. acknowledges funding from the European Commission via the Horizon Europe project ASPECTS (Grant Agreement No. 101080167).
+The views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them.
 J.G. is funded by a Science Foundation Ireland-Royal Society University Research Fellowship and his work is also supported by the European Research Council Starting Grant ODYSSEY (Grant Agreement No. 758403).
+S.L. acknowledges support by MUR under PRIN Project No. 2022FEXLYB Quantum Reservoir Computing (QuReCo).
+C.M. acknowledges funding by the European Union PNRR National Centre on HPC, Big Data and Quantum Computing, PUN: B93C22000620006.
 We acknowledge the use of IBM Quantum services for this work; the views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.